Hero Games: History

-On April 25, 1996, ICE's role handling publishing and distribution was taken over by R. Talsorian Games, just before Iron Crown itself suffered financial difficulties in 1997.
+On April 25, 1996, ICE's role in handling publishing and distribution was taken over by R. Talsorian Games, just before Iron Crown itself suffered financial difficulties in 1997.
 During this period, Bruce Harlick, who had been the first official hire of Hero Games in 1982, continued in his role as Line Developer.
 This collaboration also resulted in the Fuzion system, which was successful in itself, but an attempt to publish the Champions game under the new system as Champions: The New Millennium met mixed reviews.

 In 2000, Hero Games was bought by Cybergames.com, a gaming portal site which Steve Peterson was working for.
 Cybergames.com retained Bruce Harlick as president of their Hero Games subsidiary, but eventually decided to leave the publishing market in 2001.
 In December 2001, a new company called DOJ, Inc. acquired all rights to Hero Games, keeping none of the remaining original staff.

 DOJ, Inc., consisted of Steven S. Long (line developer), Darren Watts (president), and various support staff.
 It was formed specifically to acquire Hero Games.
 The title came from "Defenders of Justice", Watts's Champions campaign.

-In 2011 Darren Watts left DOJ, Inc to pursue other ventures, and warehouse manager Jason S. Walters assumed the role of CEO, acting in consultation with Steve Long and its other investors.
+In 2011 Darren Watts left DOJ, Inc., to pursue other ventures, and warehouse manager Jason S. Walters assumed the role of CEO, acting in consultation with Steve Long and its other investors.
 The company now focuses on promoting stand-alone products that utilize various versions of the 6th Edition Hero System rules.